Marathi cinema: Challenges and Change: The Decline (mid 1990s–2000s)

 While the theatre of Maharashtra earned recognition at the national level, the cinema failed to make a mark.
 A major reason was the proximity to the production centre of Hindi cinema, which encroached on the identity of Marathi cinema.
 Other reasons include the shortage of cinema halls for distribution due to poor marketing, a lack of money magnets, a vibrant theatre scene, and the emergence of private television.
-It also lacked the powerful lobby at the national level, unlike South Indian cinema, because the state encouraged Hindi cinema for profit mainly; the regional film industrial advantage being soaked up by Hindi cinema.
+It also lacked the powerful lobby at the national level, unlike Cinema of South India, because the state encouraged Hindi cinema for profit mainly; the regional film industrial advantage being soaked up by Hindi cinema.

 In the mid-2000s, Marathi cinema explored a range of compelling themes through films that resonated with audiences.
 Not Only Mrs. Raut (2003) highlighted women's struggles against exploitation, while Aga Bai Arrecha!
 (2004) humorously depicted a man's frustration with city life and his ability to hear women's thoughts.
-Saatchya Aat Gharat (2004) tackled the serious issue of sexual assault, and Dombivli Fast (2005) followed a middle-class man’s fight against corruption and injustice.
+Saatchya Aat Gharat (2004) tackled the serious issue of sexual assault, and Dombivli Fast (2005) followed a middle-class man's fight against corruption and injustice.
 Uttarayan (2004) told a touching story of elderly love, Jatra: Hyalagaad Re Tyalagaad (2006) revitalized the comedy genre, and Saade Maade Teen (2007) became a cult classic.
 Made on a modest budget of ₹1 crore, the film earned ₹3 crore at the box office, making it one of the highest-grossing Marathi films of its time.
 In 2007, the Marathi film industry achieved a turnover of ₹100 crore, marking a 42% growth.
 Despite the success of these films, it was Shwaas that truly put Marathi cinema on the national map.
-Winning the Golden Lotus National Award and becoming India’s official entry for the Academy Awards, it marked a turning point and symbolized the industry’s potential for global recognition.
+Winning the Golden Lotus National Award and becoming India's official entry for the Academy Awards, it marked a turning point and symbolized the industry's potential for global recognition.
 It won the President's Medal for best film, beating Bollywood's prolific output with quality.
 Shwaas was the second Marathi film to win the President's Medal after Shyamchi Aai (1950).

 In 2009, Harishchandrachi Factory (with a budget of Rs.
 6 crore) told the struggle of Dadasaheb Phalke in making Raja Harishchandra (1913), directed by theatre-veteran Paresh Mokashi.
-It was selected as India's official entry to the Academy Award in the Best Foreign Language Film category, making it the second Marathi film, after Shwaas, to receive this honour.
+It was selected as India's official entry to the Academy Awards in the Academy Award for Best International Feature Film category, making it the second Marathi film, after Shwaas, to receive this honour.

 Road film De Dhakka (2008), satire film Nishani Dava Anghatha (2009) based on failure of government of India's adult education program, political satire Gallit Gondhal Dillit Mujra (2009), film raising state's farmar's issue, rampant corruption in government officials, satire Jau Tithe Khau (2007), Kaydyach Bola (2005) and the social drama Jogwa (2009) made impacts on the audience's mind during this period.